01 November, 2021

 Cooking and talking - the rein actors on their cell phones

-And the man was asked what schools a lot of the Confederate commanders came from.
-I was taken aback thinking that would have been a good question to ask the Confederate commander but well . . . the answer was West Point.
+And the man was asked what schools many Confederate commanders came from.
+I was taken aback thinking that would have been an excellent question to ask the Confederate commander but well . . . the answer was West Point.
 Only West Point?
 I was waiting to hear about the Citadel, and notta word was mentioned.
 Hum!
 The problem was that while you had some great generals on both sides from West Point, the Citadel churned out a huge load of famous names of sons of the South.

 That old Civil War staple HOT DOGS!